OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_1.md

 machine-a $ ./start.from.scratch.sh
 ```
 The script clones the repo in a `repos/ROB` folder, builds the `RESTNavServer`, and runs a demo script.
+> _**Note**_: The script will clone thre repo, this means that it will copy it onto `Machine A`.
+This is quite a volume of code and resources, you will be prompted berfore doing so.
+> Once the process (clone, build, generation of the production archive) is done, you can drop the cloned repo if you want.
+But you can also keep it, for further builds, when modifications have happened in the repo...

 If this goes well, then you can move to the folder `repos/ROB/MUX-implementations/NMEA-multiplexer-basic`, and follow the rest of the instructions below.
 ```